gcallah/BookReviews/gray.md

 he does not provide any argument for believing that a process that is non-rational should present us with "particular situations" that are amenable to logical analysis: how could such situations arise?
 How can we identify them?

+Gray also offers interesting insight on the difference between the Russian tsarist regime and the Soviet Union:

+"Whereas the Romanov empire was a traditional despotism, the Soviet state was a new Leviathan...
+Aiming to fashion a new humanity."
+(25) The difference was made manifest in the execution rate: "In the 50 years from 1867 to 1917, they were around 25,000 deaths from executions and progroms.
+In the first five years of the Soviet states existence, there were around 200,000 executions..."
+(26) And this ignores deaths in camps: so the Soviet Union was killing its citizens at at least 100 times the rate of the Czars.
+And the difference is that the Czars just wanted to hold oonto power, while the Soviet leaders were fanatically pursuing an ideological vision.

 ## Rationalism and Science

 "The social contract of which Hobbes writes is a rationalist myth."
 (12)